-Important: At least one separation must be different from 0.
-Values are relative to the sonic anemometer and measured at the site.
+IMPORTANT: At least one separation must be different from 0.
+Values are measured at the site and are relative to the sonic anemometer.
 Entering wrong values will result in incorrect flux calculations.

 Northward Separation (cm) (mandatory): North/south distance between the LI-7700 Analyzer and the reference anemometer.
-Positive values if north and negative values if south of the anemometer (see Figure 3-2 on page 3-28).
+Positive values if north and negative values if south of the anemometer.

 Eastward Separation (cm) (mandatory): East/west distance between the LI-7700 Analyzer and the reference anemometer.
-Positive values if east and negative values if west of the anemometer (see Figure 3-2 on page 3-28).
+Positive values if east and negative values if west of the anemometer.

 Vertical Separation (cm) (mandatory): Vertical distance between the LI-7700 Analyzer and the reference anemometer.
-This value is negative if the center of the LI-7700 sample volume is below the center of the reference anemometer sample volume and positive if the gas sample is above (see Figure 3-3 on page 3-28).
+This value is negative if the center of the LI-7700 sample volume is below the center of the reference anemometer sample volume and positive if the gas sample is above.